InitialDLab/Simba/web-interface/README.md

 > $ java -jar SparkHttpPost.jar
 > ```

-* enter the url `https://your webspace/basic/web/index.php` in your browser, then you can immediately use the web demo module for SparkSpatial Project
+* enter the url `https://your webspace/basic/web/index.php` in your browser, then you can immediately use the web demo module for Simba Project